Spring Creative Reset

 CHF 450.00

-Reactivating creative flow through body awareness and material exploration
+It offers a structured moment to reset creative flow through body awareness and material exploration.

 Day 1 — Qi Gong for Creative Activation

-Qi Gong is approached here as a perceptual and physiological practice supporting the internal conditions necessary for sustained creative work.
+The first day is dedicated to Daoist Qi Gong, approached as a perceptual and physiological practice supporting creative work.

 Participants explore:

-– breath-guided movement sequences
+– Breath-guided movement sequences

-– postural alignment and grounding principles
+– Postural alignment and grounding principles

-– coordination between movement and perception
+– Coordination between movement and perception

-– release of habitual tension patterns
+– Release of habitual tension patterns

 The second day focuses on an in-depth exploration of ceramic surfaces and intuitive form development.